davidch3/gp_simpletools/gp_healthcheck/README.txt

   --help | -?
     Show the help message.

-  --all | -a
+  --alldb | -A
-    Check all the schema in database.
+    Check all database in GP cluster.

   --log-dir | -l <log_directory>
     The directory to write the log file.
 Default: ~/gpAdminLogs.

   --jobs <parallel_job_number>
-    The number of parallel jobs to healthcheck, include: skew, bloat.
-Default: 2
+    The number of parallel jobs to check skew, bloat and default partition.
+Default value: 2

   --include-schema <schema_name>
     Check (include: skew, bloat) only specified schema(s). --include-schema can be specified multiple times.